 Best Locations for Photography in Cinque Terre

 Of course, Cinque Terre isn’t just one town, but rather a national park with 5 villages.
-All 5 villages, they are pretty photogenic.
+All 5 villages are pretty photogenic.
 However, there are 3 villages that are truly special.
 You can also photograph Cinque Terre from outside the villages on the hiking trails that connect towns.
 In this section of the guide, I’ll share my thoughts on the best locations in each village.

 For me, there are 2 or 3 very obvious spots to photograph from in Manarola.
 The first is down on the rocks.
 It’s obvious on how to get to this spot once you get arrive.
 But, you’ll basically just go down to the stone pier and cross the ropes and wander onto the rocks.
 Be careful down there though, the waves can be intense, and if it looks like the seas are too rough or the tides too high don’t go down there.